ePages-de/epages-devportal/_posts/2018/2018-07-19-rocking-the-stage-with-a-localization-tool.md

 First we needed to build a new localization process around this tool.

 When planning a successful implementation of a localization tool, we would need to keep an eye on it.
-Not only on the tool itself, but also on keeping it up-to-date, and make use of its features.
+Not only on the tool itself, but also on keeping it up-to-date, and making use of its features.
 For the beginning, it's reasonable to fill the Glossary and add existing translations to enable the Translation Memory.
 Afterwards, the In-Context Editor and the Git Synchronization need to be implemented.
 This, of course, requires some developer effort.